jinahya/bit-io/README.md

 ```
 ## Reading
 ### Preparing ~~`ByteInput`~~`OctetInput`
-Prepare an instance of `ByteInput` from various sources.
+Prepare an instance of `OctetInput` from various sources.
 ````java
 new ArrayInput(byte[], index, limit);
 new BufferInput(java.nio.ByteBuffer);